-Remember, this also includes A LOT of free labor from me and our friends.
+Remember, this also includes A LOT of free labor from our friends and me.
 And it does not include most of the optional RV upgrades.
 This is just the RV repairs and maintenance, with a few upgrades to higher quality items during a required repair.
-The bottom line is that the repairs and maintenance costs on an RV can really add up, and absolutely need to be a part of your budget.
+The bottom line is that an RV’s repairs and maintenance costs can add up quickly.
+And they absolutely need to be a part of your budget.

 Depreciation Costs of RVing

-Recent evidence shows the RV market has already started cooling.
-And it is expected to continue to slow in 2023, returning to the pre-pandemic ‘normal’.
-So you should definitely plan on seeing RV values drop back down, from this point forward.
-Let’s take a look at our depreciation costs of RVing, for the rigs we’ve owned.
+Recent evidence shows the RV market is already cooling substantially.
+And it is expected to continue to slow in 2023, returning to the pre-pandemic ‘normal.’
+So you should plan on seeing RV values drop back down from this point forward.
+Let’s take a look at our depreciation costs of RVing for the rigs we’ve owned.